 Just like the brand’s signature Private Blend Soleil Blanc perfume, this glitter oil smells rich and like one of my favorite summer fragrances.

-The oil is super silky and reminiscent of a dry oil from St Tropez’s Club Le 55.
+The oil is super silky and reminiscent of a dry oil.

 It dries relatively quickly, especially with the help of a kabuki brush application.
 Even underwater, this sparkle stays put.

 Glitter intensity: 5

 The underside of my Snapple cap had a real fact: “Women’s hearts beat faster than men’s hearts.”
 100% true for when I see a bottle of this glitter oil sitting on a shelf.